 Adverse Possession - SB 1166 by Sen. Bradley and HB 903 by Rep. Davis would expand adverse possession claims to include an adverse possessor who controls the land through maintenance or improvements, without actually "occupying" the property.
 A person claiming adverse possession must provide certain information to the property appraiser, which would include a notarized attestation from the owner affirming that the property is known to be adversely possessed.
-HB 903 passed out of its second committee and has been amended to remove the notarized attestation portion of the bill.
+HB 903 is ready for the floor and has been amended to remove the notarized attestation portion of the bill.